 Cannot be distinguished from Theria primaria with certainty.

-The adults fly from mid January onwards till late March and because of the early flight period they might be overlooked in some areas.
+The adults fly from mid January onwards till late March, very rarely later, and because of the early flight period they might be overlooked in some areas.

 Hedges, forest edges where the food plant grows.